usask-arg/skconfig/README.md

     python -m build --wheel

 ## Usage
-Documentation can be found at ReadTheDocs [skconfig](https://skconfig.readthedocs.io/en/latest/index.html)
+Documentation can be found at ReadTheDocs [skconfig](https://skconfig-arg.readthedocs.io/en/latest/).
+Please note that we share the same name as the [scikit package](https://skconfig.readthedocs.io/en/latest/) but we are not related to each other.

 ## Unit Tests
 It is useful to run the unit tests as the tests will automatically download leap-second files and earth rotation